Reward Machines for Deep RL in Noisy and Uncertain Environments: Method

-We now compare the advantages of each algorithm, with our conclusions summarized in Table~\ref{table:inference-table}.
-Consider the accuracy of an RM state inference algorithm with respect to the optimal belief $\mathrm{Pr}(u_t | h_t)$.
-This largely depends on the veracity of the abstraction model $\mathcal{M}$, but nonetheless, a desirable property of such an algorithm is that it can recover the optimal RM state belief under an ideal abstraction model.
-We say an algorithm is \textbf{consistent} if there exists such an abstraction model such that the algorithm recovers this optimal belief.
+At first glance, it may seem challenging to compare different inference modules since they may operate under different abstraction models.
+Our goal is to elucidate the relatives advantages of each approach to better inform its use.
+We begin by considering a theoretical property of inference modules, with our conclusions summarized in Table~\ref{table:inference-table}.
+We consider how accurately an inference module models its target distribution $\mathrm{Pr}(u_t | h_t)$.
+This largely depends on the veracity of the abstraction model $\mathcal{M}$, but nonetheless, it is desirable that the inference module precisely recovers $\mathrm{Pr}(u_t | h_t)$ under an ideal abstraction model $\mathcal{M}^*$.
+If this is possible, then we say that an inference module is \textit{consistent}. \begin{definition}[\textit{Consistency}] Consider an inference module $f: Z^+ \to \Delta U$. $f$ is consistent if there exists some $\mathcal{M^*}: H \to Z$ such that for every history $h_t \in H$, running $f$ on $h_t$ using $\mathcal{M^*}$ as the abstraction model results in the belief $\mathrm{Pr}(u_t|h_t)$. \end{definition}